1: Get your own Christmas Elf with Airtasker

 3: Need extra wheels?
 Rent your neighbour’s car.

-You get by with no car or one car for your household for most of the year – but the extra errands, shopping and social events over the Christmas seasons sometimes call for an extra set of wheels.
+If you live in the city or inner suburbs you can get by with no car or one car for your household for most of the year – but the extra errands, shopping and social events over the Christmas seasons sometimes call for an extra set of wheels.

 Need a ute, van or small city car to get stuff done?
 Borrow one from your neighbours for a few hours or a few days through Car Next Door.
 It’s a low-cost way to get the mobility you need, and all of the emissions from your driving are offset with Greenfleet.
-Rates start from $5/hr or $25 a day (plus 33c/km).
+Rates start from $5/hr or $25 a day (plus distance).
 Check out what vehicles are available in your neighbourhood.

 4: Got a car that will be sitting idle while you eat pudding and pull bonbons?
 Rent it out and offset your Christmas spending.